-- Exfoliate 24 hours prior to your tan with a loofah or exfoliating mitt and water only.
+- Exfoliate 24 hours prior to your tan with an exfoliating mitt or washcloth and water only.

 - Please do not exfoliate with oil-based scrubs.
 The oils in these scrubs can stay in your pores, which creates a barrier and can cause an uneven tan.

 - When exfoliating, pay special attention to dry areas such as hands, elbows, knees, and ankles.

 - Please be sure to exfoliate your armpits!
 The ingredients in deodorant is meant to last several days.
 It is very important to exfoliate your armpits to avoid an undesired result.

 - If you tend to have really dry areas on your elbows, knees, ankles and feet please moisturize them really well in the days/weeks leading up to your appointment.
 I recommend coconut oil, jojoba oil or CeraVe Healing Ointment.

 - Applying a new Airbrush Spray Tan over an old Airbrush Spray Tan will cause an unfavorable result.
 Please be sure to completely remove any old Airbrush Spray Tan you might have left on your skin prior your next appointment as we WILL NOT apply a new Airbrush Spray Tan over an old one.

 - If you have a sunburn or are peeling, we do not recommend you receive an Airbrush Spray Tan until your skin is completely healed as spraying over a sunburn will create a splotchy result.